Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 2. Select the Specify Time Properties option in the Time Properties frame.

-3. Open the Select Type: shortcut menu.
+3. Open the Select Type dropdown menu.

 4. Select Custom Interval List.